thevoid12/brainwars/brainwars_todo.md

 - [x] remove egress channel and change it into connection map so
 - [x] if i do hard reload after game is over it again goes to the first question
 - [x] authentication and session
+- [x] there is some bug with updating state of the room fix it check all the logic and make sure we are updating the db
+- [x] disable refresh in game or atleast get a pop up. upon refreshjing he shouldf be kicked out of the ws and sent to home
+- [x] fix multiplayer
+- [x] multiplayer
+- [x] handle ui errors display appropriately especially inside ws
+- [x] abandon state if comes out of quiz room
+- [x] game error needs to be displayed
+- [x] fix multiplayer bugsssss
+- [x] fix game lobby
 - [ ] check for deadlock and race conditions
 - [ ] productionize tailwind remove tailwind.config from layout
-- [ ] validate and sanitize all models
+- [ ] validate and sanitize all models including ws results
 - [ ] tips to imporve using gpt in analysis
-- [x] there is some bug with updating state of the room fix it check all the logic and make sure we are updating the db
-- [x] disable refresh in game or atleast get a pop up. upon refreshjing he shouldf be kicked out of the ws and sent to home

 - [ ] close all open channels
 - [ ] confetti needs to come only for the winning user
-- [x] fix multiplayer
-- [x] multiplayer

 - [ ] go through all fmt.println statements and remove unwanted stuff
 - [ ] use safehtml for all the backend data which we are sending to ui
 - [ ] xss protection
-- [ ] handle ui errors display appropriately especially inside ws

 - [ ] if a user leaves before starting a game we need to remove him( ie if his connection is not active or he leaves explicitly)
 - [ ] they shouldnt add a bot which takes more time than room each question time
 - [ ] there is another checklist shown with the status of others submitted the question or not